Academic Calendar

 Core Requirements Students complete 30 credits of Communication courses and 6 credits of English courses.
 36

-Breadth Requirements Students complete 24 to 27 credits of breadth requirements, depending on their major and minor.
-In addition, students must take at least three credits of an Indigenous-related course to fulfill the breadth requirement.
+Breadth Requirements * Students complete 24 credits of breadth requirements.
+Students must take at least three credits of an Indigenous-related course to fulfill the breadth requirement.
 Consult your academic adviser for a list of approved courses.
-24-27

-Major Requirements Students complete 24 credits of required courses in their chosen major.
-The number of required courses varies by major.
 24

+Major Requirements Students complete 39 - 42 credits of courses in their chosen major.
+39 - 42

 Total Credits 120